oracle/cloudtestdrive/AppDev/oke-rancher/cluster.md

 Once the password is set, check the checkbox
 "I agree to the Terms and Conditions for using Rancher" and click Continue.
+** If a password has already been set, use "admin" at the Current Password field. **

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/rancher-login.PNG)